23xvx/Termux-Ubuntu-Installer/README.md

 ### Termux Ubuntu Installer
- A script to install ubuntu in Termux with different desktops.
+ - A script to install ubuntu in Termux with different desktops.
+ - Include GNOME , XFCE and MATE desktop .

 ### Notice : Still fixing bugs !!!!